Satwiksairaj Rankireddy: 2022

-In 2022, Rankireddy and Chirag Shetty started the year by winning India Open.
+In 2022, Rankireddy and Shetty started the year by winning the India Open.
 They were also part of India's Thomas Cup winning team.
 In the final, having lost the first game to the Indonesian duo of Kevin Sanjaya Sukamuljo and Mohammad Ahsan, they displayed immense perseverance and tenacity to win the second game and close out the third game at 21–19, giving India a 2–0 lead over Indonesia.
 This was pivotal in helping India bag its maiden Thomas Cup trophy.
 Rankireddy and Shetty then won the men's doubles gold at the Birmingham Commonwealth Games, beating the home pair of Ben Lane and Sean Vendy in the final.
 At the BWF World Championships, Rankireddy and Shetty won a bronze medal, India's first-ever men's doubles medal at the tournament.
-They beat defending champions Takuro Hoki and Yugo Kobayashi in the quarterfinals, but lost in the semi-finals to eventual champions Aaron Chia and Soh Wooi Yik.
+They beat defending champions Takuro Hoki and Yugo Kobayashi in the quarter-finals, but lost in the semi-finals to eventual champions Aaron Chia and Soh Wooi Yik.
 They then won their first ever BWF World Super 750 title in the French Open by beating Chinese Taipei pair Lu Ching-yao and Yang Po-han in the finals.